 In 2015, an outbreak of N. meningitis occurred in many cities in the USA.
 According to scientists, the particular strain causing the outbreak was a new strain that had recombinant DNA with N. gonorrhea.
 The easy outbreak was mostly due to this recombination allowing a more efficient spread of the STI.

 Fortunately, Two vaccines are available which provides some degree of protection against the five different strains of N.meningitidis.

 Almost 1 percent of the world has been afflicted with this bacterium, Mycoplasma Genitalium since it was first discovered around the 1980s.
 This disease is particularly common in teenagers and younger adults.

 In most patients, the bacteria do not cause any significant symptoms.
 However, in some cases, it can result in irritation of the reproductive parts including cervix and urethra.
 Due to its presentation, it can often be confused with gonorrhea and chlamydia which are also STDs.

 Despite being asymptomatic, infection with M. Genitalium should not be taken for granted.
 It can result in more serious severe conditions such as widespread infection in the reproductive system known as Pelvic Inflammatory Disease.
 PID can result in infertility, miscarriages, preterm labor, and stillbirths.

 Like all STDs, M. Genitalium can be prevented by using Condoms.
 However, an alarming study shows increasing resistance of the bacteria to previously potent antibiotics such as azithromycin and doxycycline.

-Growing resistance to the bacteria can result in increased proliferation and outbreak of the bacteria.
+Growing resistance to the bacteria can result in increased proliferation of the bacteria.
 Although the methods of diagnosing M. Genitalium are relatively simple, with easily available urine and vaginal swab tests, it is still not a part of regular recommended screening tests.

 3. Shigella flexneri